 Abbie leads the Harris Beach U.S. News and World Report nationally ranked Tier 1 Mass Torts and Industry-Wide Litigation Practice Group and the Product Liability and General Liability Practice Group.
 She was named to the BTI Consulting Client Service All-Stars, a prestigious honor based on in-depth interviews with more than 350 legal decision-makers at organizations with more than $700 million in revenue.

 Abbie concentrates in the areas of toxic and mass tort litigation, complex products liability litigation, complex commercial disputes and catastrophic injury cases where immediate responses are required.
-She has extensive experience working with long-term care facilities on liability defense and regularly counsels these clients on COVID-19 cases.
+She has extensive experience representing premises owners in matters involving allegations that construction workers have been injured due to violations of sections 200, 240 and 241 of the Labor Law of New York.
+She also has extensive experience working with long-term care facilities on liability defense and regularly counsels these clients on COVID-19 cases.

 Abbie also represents clients in complex breach of contract, interference, letter of credit, insurance/reinsurance and subrogation/reimbursement actions.
 She also litigates high-profile and high-exposure personal injury and property damage construction site accidents.
 Over the past two decades, Abbie has successfully mediated hundreds of serious injury and/or wrongful death cases.